mikecarti/obsidian/Stochastic Processes/Markov chain.md

 ## Definition

-A Markov chain or Markov process is a [[stochastic model]] describing a sequence of possible events in which the [[probability]] of each event depends only on the state in the previous event.
+A Markov chain or Markov process is a [[stochastic model]] describing a sequence of possible events in which the [[Probability]] of each event depends only on the state in the previous event.

 ## Transition Matrix